Trusted WordPress tutorials, when you need them most.

 After that, you can follow our step-by-step guide on how to notify subscribers of new posts.

 We hope this tutorial helped you learn how to allow users to subscribe to categories in WordPress.
-You may also want to learn how to create an email newsletter or see our expert picks for the best web push notification software.
+You may also want to learn how to style individual categories differently in WordPress and our beginner’s guide to including categories and subcategories in WordPress URLs.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.